NOTABLE DATES IN THE HISTORY OF WASHINGTON- based on the work of the Washington Historical Group 1975

 1264 Sir Walter de Washington possibly fought at the Battle of Lewes.

-1273 Robert of Wessington fails to appear in court to hear charges of assault against him.
+1273 Robert of Wessington failed to appear in court to hear charges of assault against him.

 1276 Edward I ratified the grant of 10 marks out of Washington Rectory to the Nuns of Neasham.

-1345 The Manor of North Biddick held by William Hilton.
+1345 The Manor of North Biddick was held by William Hilton.

 1363 Thomas of Penrith petitioned the Pope for the church of Wessington.

-1367 William de Wessington died leaving the whole manor and village to his son and heir William.
+1367 William de Wessington died leaving the whole manor and village to his son and heir William, last direct ancestor of George Washington to reside in Washington.

 1383 Sir William de Washington one of the host of knights of the Earl of Northumberland.